My career as a professional Violinist would not have been made a reality without the kindness and generosity of a sponsor.

 To this day I am hugely grateful to the late Stephen Bell for his immeasurable act of kindness, sponsoring me in my Violin studies from the very beginning, all the way through to my auditions at the conservatoire.
 He has left behind a wonderful legacy of financial music aid and there are many other successful musicians in the UK who have benefitted from his financial support and immense generosity.

-In 2017, Katrina was appointed the Principal 2nd Violin position with the orchestra of Scottish Ballet and has enjoyed learning all of the rich ballet repertoire including Swan Lake, Nutcracker and Prokofiev’s enchanting ‘Cinderella’.
-If not in the ballet pit, you'll find Katrina freelancing with the BBC Scottish Symphony Orchestra, Scottish Chamber Orchestra, RSNO and further afield, she has performed with orchestras all around the UK including the London Philharmonic Orchestra, BBC Philharmonic Orchestra, BBC Symphony Orchestra, Northern Sinfonia and the Royal Liverpool Philharmonic.
+In 2017, Katrina assumed the role of Principal 2nd Violin with the Scottish Ballet orchestra, gaining proficiency in the rich ballet repertoire, including Tchaikovsky's Swan Lake and Nutcracker, and Prokofiev's 'Cinderella.'
+When not in the ballet pit, she can be found performing with the BBC Scottish Symphony Orchestra, Scottish Chamber Orchestra and Royal Scottish National Orchestra.
+Katrina has also performed with other notable orchestras and ensembles across the UK, including the London Philharmonic Orchestra, BBC Philharmonic Orchestra, BBC Symphony Orchestra, Royal Northern Sinfonia; performing extensively around the world in North America, South America, Asia and Europe.